 Dry Eyes Syndrome

-The latest treatment for dry eye syndrome, In recent times, the use of screens has become a necessity on a daily basis whether it is related to work or entertainment.
+In recent times, the use of screens has become a necessity on a daily basis whether it is related to work or entertainment.

 The extended periods of screen usage may lead you to dry eye syndrome.
 Although the dry eye syndrome can be prevented at an early stage when detected well on time.

 There are some inborn causes of the dry eye syndrome for example association with Sjogren syndrome, which is an autoimmune disease, or it can occur as a separate entity such as dry eyes in people exposed to certain environmental factors such as low humidity, increased screen time, poor blinking habits, etc

 What are the other terms used for dry eyes